Perfectionist

 • 'from' exports (see the sort-exports rule).

-• any other expression, in order to ensure compilation and runtime behavior.
+• Any other expression, in order to ensure compilation and runtime behavior.

 Options